juliaclement/awktopython/Readme.md

 \--Stop processing options & treat the rest of the command line as runtime filenames.
 These are ignored in compile mode, see Compile &
 Execute.
 They are not passed through to the generated Python.

+\-Wprofile (also -Wcprofile).
+Compile a call to cProfile into the generated code.

-\-WrStop processing options & treat the rest of the command line as runtime options and filenames.
+\-Wr Stop processing options & treat the rest of the command line as runtime options and filenames.
 These are ignored in compile mode, see Compile & Execute.
 They are not passed through to the generated Python.
 This is an awkpy extension.

 Awk-program A quoted string containing the code of the awk program to be compiled.
 If you prefix it with -e, you can have multiple strings and mix them with awk files.